Raevsk1i/python-autoreporter/README.md

-# GraphicReporter
+# python-autoreporter
-GUI for dt2influx, and at the same time a generator of auto reports for grafana 2 confluence
+GUI application for download panels from Grafana and upload it to Confluence page.